camunda/camunda-docs-cawemo/content/technical-guide/installation/ldap-support.md

 # Active Directory User Search

-The bind to the AD is performed with the user's credentials entered in the Camunda Account login form.
+The bind to AD is performed with the user's credentials entered in the Camunda Account login form.
-For searching in the AD, we use the subtree scope.
-This search scope means that we include the base object as well as all child objects below it in the LDAP search.
+For searching in AD, we use subtree scope.

 The group of users that can log in to Camunda Account and Cawemo is restricted by `IAM_LDAP_DOMAIN` (or `IAM_LDAP_BASE_DN` if configured) that must be specified in the configuration when using Active Directory.